BadgerV/Link-vault/sdk/README.md

 }

 // Example usage:
-const recipient = 'some_other_address'; // You can pass the recipient address as a parameter const result = await claimVault(recipient);
+const recipient = "some_other_address"; // You can pass the recipient address as a parameter const result = await claimVault(recipient);
 ```

 ## Package Information